framps/raspberrySamples/README.md

 ## raspiTrafficLight.py

-This code simulates a traffic light by using 6 LEDs managed by GPIO and by using Python threading.
+This code simulates a traffic light by using 6 LEDs connected via a breadboard to the GPIOs and by using Python threading.
+See [following demo video](http://www.linux-tips-and-tricks.de/raspiTrafficLight.mp4).

 See http://www.linux-tips-and-tricks.de/en/raspberry/464-raspberry-pi-trafficlight-sample-program-written-in-python-with-threading/ for a detailed description about the sample program and a small video demo